CS-433/project2-authclass/README.md

 # Abstract

-This project aims to investigate whether language proficiency variation has a performance impact on traditional stylometric author classification methods.
-In particular, we develop a multi-class SVM author classification model with a Writeprints-inspired feature set on aggregated english-language Reddit comments written by three cohorts: native English authors, non-native English authors, and a mix of the two.
-We find that applying a traditional Stylometric machine learning model to a mix of both native- and non-native English authors consistently outperforms models applied to either native or non-native authors alone.
-Additionally, after tuning n-gram collection sizes specifically for each cohort, we do not find evidence of a link between language proficiency and ‘ideal’ model parameters - but we do find non-native authors consistently benefit more from variation in said parameters than do native authors.
+We investigate whether language proficiency variation has a performance impact on traditional stylometric author classification methods.
+Insight into this potential link could decrease incidence of misattribution of dangerous or illegal text.

+In particular, we pursue multi-class author classification SVM models with Writeprints-inspired feature sets to aggregated english-language Reddit comments written by three cohorts: native English authors, non-native English authors, and a mix of the two.
+We find that applying SVMs to a mix of both native and non-native English authors consistently outperforms SVMs applied to either native or non-native authors alone.

+Additionally, after tuning n-gram collection sizes specifically for each cohort, we do not find evidence of an ‘ideal’ set of model parameters for a given language proficiency level but we do find non-native authors consistently benefit more from variation in said parameters than do native authors.

 # Structure of the study